PTSS vs PTSD: What's the Difference?

 • Trembling

-Some refer to these reactions as our “fight-or-flight” response which is our body’s natural reaction to an oncoming ordeal.
+Some refer to these reactions as our “fight-or-flight” response – our body’s natural reaction to an oncoming ordeal.
 This reaction is largely caused by excessive blood pumping throughout the body and oxygen into your muscles.
-Simultaneously, you’re shutting down functions that are less critical in the moment, such as the digestive system. ¹
+Simultaneously, you shut down functions that are less critical at that moment, such as the digestive system. ¹

 Since this reaction is considered normal (especially in cases of intense trauma), mental health professionals don’t consider PTSS a mental disorder.

 Luckily, most cases of PTSS subside within a few days.
-If you continue to struggle with the condition long afterwards, you’ve likely developed PTSD.
+If you continue to struggle with the condition long afterward, you’ve likely developed PTSD.

 What is Post-Traumatic Stress Disorder?

 Post-traumatic stress disorder (PTSD) is a mental health condition that triggers anxiety symptoms upon reminders of a traumatic event.
-In other words, if you’ve witnessed or experienced trauma, you may find yourself developing an anxiety disorder surrounding that trauma. ³
+In other words, if you’ve witnessed or experienced trauma, you may develop anxious symptoms concerning that trauma. ³

 • Avoiding people, places, and things that remind you of trauma